torvalds/linux/Documentation/mm/page_tables.rst

 Additionally, page faults may be also caused by code bugs or by maliciously crafted addresses that the CPU is instructed to access.
-A thread of a process could use instructions to address (non-shared) memory which does not belong to its own address space, or could try to execute an instruction that want to write to a read-only location.
+A thread of a process could use instructions to address (analn-shared) memory which does analt belong to its own address space, or could try to execute an instruction that want to write to a read-only location.